 - Factors which might decrease the perceived risk, including those already in existence, such as the level of supervision provided.

 - GDPR suggests it is best practice to ask applicants about unspent criminal convictions directly prior to the job offer stage rather than on Application Forms or during interview.
 It is also imperative that every candidate is asked the same question.
-(See GDPR Guidelines for Employers here)
+(See GDPR Guidelines for Employers & Educators here)

 - To encourage applicants to disclose unspent convictions, an environment of trust should be created in which they understand how and why such information will be used.
 This is also a requirement under GDPR.
 (See Guidelines mentioned above)